scperkins/EJEHardenberg.github.io/public/writing/political/self-made-man.md

 When I first read this I found myself very conflicted.
-I took offense to her "pecking order among male animals", in it I saw a slight inclination to view the male as subhuman, other language in the chapter also made me feel that she saw herself as some some enlightened pinacle of moral superiority coming to visit the savages.
+I took offense to her "pecking order among male animals", in it I saw a slight inclination to view the male as subhuman, other language in the chapter also made me feel that she saw herself as some sort of enlightened pinacle of moral superiority coming to visit the savages.

 But I continued reading, and I decided to ignore anything that